 The Foundation for Applied Linguistics (FAL) supports the educational development of ethnic children in Thailand.
 They work with schools in remote villages in Chiang Mai and Chiang Rai provinces where minority children face huge difficulties due to a language gap between their local language and the Thai language used at school.
 FAL offers a specifically designed language programme targeted to improve the language skills of ethnic children.
 The ultimate goal is that these students will understand lessons in Thai and preserve their ethnic identity.

-This project supports these programmes at four schools – two in Chiang Rai province, and two in Chiang Mai province – by providing for the modest salaries for the 20+ local teachers and the costs for effective monitoring and support.
+This project supports these programmes at four schools – two in Chiang Rai province, and two in Chiang Mai province – by providing a topup to the small salaries for the 19+ local teachers, and the costs for effective monitoring and support for 2 of the schools.
+The cost for monitoring and support for other 2 schools is funded by FAL.

 Schools in Thailand’s border regions have many students from several ethnic groups, such as Karen, Hmong, Mien, Akha, Lahu, Mon, Khmer and Malay.
 These children grow up speaking their local or ethnic language in their families and communities but then go to Thai schools where the instructional language is in Thai.
 This puts them at a disadvantage and many fall behind their peers at a young age.